Melatonin: benefits, dosage, contraindications

 Melatonin orl-tryptophan accelerates healing of gastroduodenal ulcers in patients treated with omeprazole

-Taking extended-release melatonin at 2 to 3 mg before bedtime and for a period of up to 4 weeks seems to lower systolic and diastolic blood pressure in individuals with essential hypertension or high blood pressure at night.
-Some data show that immediate-release melatonin does not have this effect.
+Taking prolonged-release melatonin at a dose of 2 to 3 mg before bedtime for a period of up to 4 weeks appears to lower systolic and diastolic blood pressure in people with essential hypertension or elevated nighttime blood pressure.
+Some data indicate that immediate-release melatonin does not have this effect.

 Posologie